Ball lightning

-Ball lightning is a rare and unexplained phenomenon described as luminescent spherical objects that vary from pea-sized to several meters in diameter.
+Ball lightning is a rare and unexplained phenomenon described as luminescent spherical objects that vary from pea-sized to several meters (yards) in diameter.
 Though usually associated with thunderstorms, the observed phenomenon is reported to last considerably longer than the split-second flash of a lightning bolt and is distinct from St. Elmo's fire and will-o'-the-wisp.

-Some 19th-century reports describe balls that eventually explode and leave behind an odor of sulfur.
+Some 20th-century reports describe balls that eventually explode and leave behind an odor of sulfur.
 Descriptions of ball lightning appear in a variety of accounts over the centuries and have received attention from scientists.
 An optical spectrum of what appears to have been a ball lightning event was published in January 2014 and included a video at high frame rate.

 Nevertheless, scientific data on ball lightning remain scarce.

 Although laboratory experiments have produced effects that are visually similar to reports of ball lightning, how these relate to the phenomenon remains unclear.

 Characteristics

 Descriptions of ball lightning vary widely.
 It has been described as moving up and down, sideways or in unpredictable trajectories, hovering and moving with or against the wind; attracted to, unaffected by, or repelled from buildings, people, cars and other objects.
 Some accounts describe it as moving through solid masses of wood or metal without effect, while others describe it as destructive and melting or burning those substances.
 Its appearance has also been linked to power lines, altitudes of 1000 ft and higher, and during thunderstorms and calm weather.
 Ball lightning has been described as transparent, translucent, multicolored, evenly lit, radiating flames, filaments or sparks, with shapes that vary between spheres, ovals, tear-drops, rods, or disks.

 Although they are separate and distinct phenomena, ball lightning is often erroneously identified as St. Elmo's fire.

 The balls have been reported to disperse in many different ways, such as suddenly vanishing, gradually dissipating, being absorbed into an object, "popping", exploding loudly, or even exploding with force, which is sometimes reported as damaging.
 Accounts also vary on their alleged danger to humans, from lethal to harmless.

-A review of the available literature published in 1972 identified the properties of a "typical" ball lightning, whilst cautioning against over-reliance on eye-witness accounts:
+A review of the available literature published in 1972 identified the properties of a "typical" ball lightning, whilst cautioning against overreliance on eye-witness accounts: